Crocus malyi

-Crocus malyi, the Maly crocus, is a species of flowering plant in the genus Crocus of the family Iridaceae, endemic to Croatia.
+Crocus malyi, the Maly crocus, is a species of flowering plant in the genus Crocus of the family Iridaceae.
+It is endemic to the Velebit mountains of southwestern Croatia.

 Growing to 10 cm, this cormous perennial produces white flowers with a yellow throat in early spring.
 In cultivation, it has gained the Royal Horticultural Society's Award of Garden Merit.